Azure-Samples/key-vault-dotnet-vnet/README.md

 - csharp
 products:
 - azure
-description: "This repo contains sample code demonstrating the management of access policies for Azure key vault, restricting access to clients from specific virtual networks, using the Azure .Net SDK."
+description: "This repo contains sample code demonstrating the management of access policies for Azure key vault, restricting access to clients from specific virtual networks, using the Azure .NET SDK."
-urlFragment: key-vault-dotnet-vnet
+urlFragment: net-sdk-sample-management
 ---

-# .Net SDK sample illustrating virtual network-based management of access policies for Azure key vaults.
+# .NET SDK sample illustrating virtual network-based management of access policies for Azure key vaults.

 This repo contains sample code demonstrating the management of access policies for Azure key vault, restricting access to clients from specific virtual networks, using the [Azure .Net SDK](https://docs.microsoft.com/en-us/dotnet/api/overview/azure/key-vault?view=azure-dotnet).
 The scenarios covered by these samples include: